 I was lucky enough to get a solo tour because they’d just finished a big weekend event and it was a “quiet day.”
 A personalized tour made it better because I could ask the things that I want to ask… like tell me a ghost story or a juicy historical tidbit that no one else knows.

 I’m told that the house has plenty of ghost stories.
 It was investigated several times by various paranormal organizations; the most recent being by Delta Paranormal Project Alabama, which proved to be very lucrative: photos had apparitions, recordings had voices, EVP spiked frequently.

-Another well known investigation is by a Ghost Hunters team, which wasn’t so lucrative.
-However, a photographer from the Mobile Bay Monthly Magazine named Dennis Holt was there during the investigation and he did take photo with a mysterious figure in it.
+Another well-known investigation is by a Ghost Hunters team, which wasn’t so lucrative.
+However, a photographer from the Mobile Bay Monthly Magazine named Dennis Holt was there during the investigation and he did take a photo with a mysterious figure in it.

 I tried to debunk the photo.

 This is a digital photo taken on a SONY DSC-V1 with infrared and the investigation team uploaded this photo to their website in its original, untouched format.
 I looked at the hidden EXIF data encapsulated in the image and confirmed that it is completely untouched (no Photoshop), was taken Saturday 2007:07:21 18:35:18, no flash, no double exposure, and, not a great camera (which can cause small anomalies because it doesn’t handle light well).

 But, the photo could be the photographer’s shadow.
 There is a light source (look at the light and the cabinets) that’s not outside light (on 2007:07:21 18:35:18 the sun was still high in the sky) and it’s possible it could come from behind the photographer…

 …but I tried to replicate creating a shadow with no head and couldn’t do it; also, the light source goes right through the head (look at the windows).